theakopov/fcloud/docs/clouds/dropbox/connect.md

 *Then copy it and paste it into the terminal.*

+#### **9. Add a folder to save files to the cloud**

+Use `fcloud config set-main-folder /my_folder` to add a folder where by default all files that you will upload using fcloud will be saved.

+!!! important
+    Before how to add a folder, create one in your cloud

 #### **Done!
 Now you can make full use of fcloud**
 Learn more about how to use it [here](/docs/usage/base)